ohthehugemanatee/dcon-nashville-prenote/presentation.md

 ‘vert the head, add the patch,

-Cut a tag, push it out
+Cut a tag,

-Uptime!
+Push it out, uptime!